North Korea–United States relations: History

+Early years

+The Old Korean Legation Museum in Washington, D.C. is where the Korean legation was housed from 1889 to 1905.

+Following the United States expedition to Korea in 1871, the United States and Joseon established diplomatic relations under the 1882 Treaty of Peace, Amity, Commerce, and Navigation.
+In 1883, Joseon sent the first ever Korean special mission to the United States, also known in Korean as Bobingsa.
+However, Japan assumed direction over Korean foreign affairs in 1905 and in 1910 began a 35-year period of colonial rule over Korea.

 Following World War II, the United Nations divided Korea along the 38th parallel, intending this as a temporary measure.
 A breakdown in relations between the U.S. and USSR, however, prevented a reunification.
 As a result, in August 1945, the U.S. and U.S.S.R. divided control over the Korean Peninsula, with the Soviet Army and its proxies supporting a communist government in the North and the U.S. supporting a capitalist government in the South.

+Each half was polarized politically: the USSR-backed North was led by the Communist Party, while U.S. general John Hodge handpicked far-right Syngman Rhee to lead the South.
+Initial talks in 1945–6 to achieve a unified, independent Korea were not successful.
+The U.S. petitioned the United Nations to find a resolution, and the UN concluded that elections should be held.
+In reality, only the South held an election, as the North refused to allow UN officials entry to supervise the election.
+Syngman Rhee was officially elected after ruling the South for several years already, and in turn Stalin's regime appointed Communist Kim Il-Sung without an election.

+In 1948, two separate nations were established: the Republic of Korea (ROK) in the South, and the Democratic People's Republic of Korea (DPRK) in the North.
+On January 1, 1949, the United States officially recognized the Republic of Korea as the sole legitimate government of Korea and established diplomatic relations on March 25 of that year.

 Cold War

 Pre–Korean War (1948–1950)

 On September 9, 1948, Workers' Party of Korea leader Kim Il Sung declared the Democratic People's Republic of Korea; he promptly received diplomatic recognition from the Soviet Union, but not the United States.
 The U.S. did not extend, and has never extended formal diplomatic recognition to the DPRK.
 Kim Il-Sung's anti-American rhetoric often asserted that the U.S. was a capitalist and imperialist successor to Japan, Korea's colonial occupier from 1910 to 1945.
 In December 1950, the United States initiated economic sanctions against the DPRK under the Trading with the Enemy Act, which lasted until 2008.